Load Testing without the

 Success Rate

-Benchmarked on localhost against a simple Rust/Axum server.
+Benchmarked on localhost against a Rust/Axum server with 200 workers for 30 seconds.
 Real-world results will vary based on network latency and server complexity.

 Why Rust?